ESA-APEx/apex_documentation/propagation/enhancement.md

 implementation, including source code, input data, and instructions to build, install and execute their code, together with details of any external dependencies to the enhancement team.
 The enhancement team will then analyze the algorithm and estimate the effort for the service, which results in an offer.
 In the second phase, on acceptance of the offer by the provider and by ESA, the enhancement is performed.
-The result of the enhancement is an APEx-integrated algorithm implementation.
-On APEx, the newly integrated algorithm will be available either as an Application Package according to OGC best practice, or as an openEO User Defined Process (UDP).
+As a result, the service user receives an optimized version of their algorithm code with high code quality.
+Optionally, the enhancement procedure includes a cloudification step, where the algorithm is implemented as an openEO User Defined Process (UDP) or Application Package.
+This makes it possible to host the algorithm on an NoR platform and provide it as an on-demand service.

 Complementary to this service, the [algorithm hosting service](./hosting.md) is responsible for hosting the algorithms prepared for hosting by the algorithm enhancement service.
 On the other side,